arttnba3/SumiOS/DevelopmentDiary.md

 It seems that I may have made some mistakes while initializing the kernel memory.
 So I worked hard today to solve those fucking bugs and continue to complete the memory management system.

 The first mistake I made is that I tried to make a fully mapping of the whole physical memory on a specific virtual address space called `direct mapping area` (just like what Linux does), so I simply add this in `boot_mm_pgtable_init()` and forgot that it's not depending on the real memory information provided by the multiboot2 tags but the simple CMOS, which is not accurate.
-So I decided to replace it with the information from multiboot2 tags.
+So I decided to just map a little part of memory in the `boot_mm_pgtable_init()` and make the full mapping later in `mm_init()` by the information from multiboot2 tags.

 The second bug happened in `boot_pgtable_map()`, which works correctly for mapping the kernel images but works like a shit while mapping for direct mapping area, and the problem appeared unexpectedly because everything seemed okay when I finished the mapping of direct mapping area at home, and the shit hit me when I pull my code to my working laptop at my workspace.
 I didn't know why it happened because it works well while mapping for the kernel image, right?
 So I made a breakpoint and found out that it referred an invalid address while reading the page table.
 But the exact address it tried to read is a strange val, how and why?
 After I checked the code again and made sure that there's no OOB read or write, the reason come out: the page table hadn't been initialized properly because I wrote the `memset()` as `memset(uint8_t *dst, uint64_t sz, uint8_t val)` and used it as `memset(uint8_t *dst, uint8_t val, uint64_t sz)`.
 Fortunately the problem finally got found and fixed.